Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
-While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he or she goes outside to remind him or her what to do and get your pup to potty more quickly.
+While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he goes outside to remind him what to do and get your pup to potty more quickly.

 Rewarding Your Puppy When Housebreaking

 Once your puppy has successfully gone outside, it is important to reward the good behavior.